donatj/PhpUserAgent/README.md

 ## Why Use This

 You have your choice in user agent parsers.
 This one detects **all modern browsers** in a very light, quick, understandable fashion.
 It is less than 150 lines of code, and consists of just two regular expressions!
+It can also correctly identify exotic versions of IE others fail on.

 It offers 100% unit test coverage, is installable via Composer, and is very easy to use.